Rignano Garganico Hotels

 Visit Rignano Garganico

 Rignano Garganico is a small town in the province of Foggia, and is the smallest centre of the Gargano Promontory.
-It is situated atop a hill and the reason why Rignano has been called the 'Balcony of Puglia'.
+It is situated on a ridge along the top of a hill, high above the surrounding countryside - which is why Rignano is sometimes called the 'Balcony of Puglia'.

-The medieval Old Town in Rignano Garganico is well-preserved, with cave dwellings, small streets, and alleys.
-The streets wind in a ring around the two main points of interest: the church to the south and the Castle Palace to the north.
-The various rings are connected together by terraced streets.
+The medieval old town in Rignano Garganico is well-preserved, and you can explore the narrow streets and alleys of the old town.
+The streets wind in a ring around the two main points of interest: the church to the south and the Castle Palace to the north, with the various rings connected together by the terraced streets.

-A particular architectural feature of interest in Rignano Garganico is the portals: they are a frequent feature of the houses in the Old Town of Rignano, often accompanied by arches and lintels, and very aesthetically valuable.
+A particular architectural feature of interest in Rignano Garganico is the portals - the stonework around the houses doorways.
+These are a frequent feature of the houses in Rignano Garganico and often accompanied by arches and lintels, and add to the charm and historical authenticity of the village.

 Church of the Carmine

-Among the major attractions of artistic and cultural interest in Rignano Garganico, first visit the Church of the Carmine, located near the so-called 'Great Gate'.
-The exterior features of the church are simple and massive, with a bell tower with two pillars that support a bell on top of the façade, in the way of a simple and rustic country church.
+The Church of the Carmine, located near the so-called 'Great Gate', is among the most important sites of interest in Rignano Garganico.
+The exterior features of the church are simple and massive, with a bell tower with two pillars that support a bell on top of the façade, typical of a simple and rustic country church.

-The current church has a nave, with the underside now used as a large hall for meetings, archives and a library.
+The church has a nave, with the lower part now used as a large hall for meetings, archives and a library.
 The plaster statue of the “Madonna and Child” has been replaced by a solid walnut statue by Nick Petruccelli (born in 1940, a contemporary painter and sculptor from San Marco in Lamis).

-The most important monument of historical and artistic value in Rignano Garganico is the Baronial Palace, with its cylindrical tower.
+The Baronial Palace with its cylindrical tower is the most important historic monument in Rignano Garganico.
 Over the centuries the palace has undergone various restorations that have altered its original appearance.
 The east façade is well preserved and shows a degree of architectural grandeur and artistic refinement.

 The tower was built as a defense structure around the year 1000, and was the main bastion of the medieval castle and city walls.
 The top of the tower was built with protruding stones which were the "brackets" through which the inhabitants could defend themselves against external attacks.

-On the north side of the tower there is a niche containing a 17th century stone statue of St. Michael, patron saint of the Gargano, added during the last century.
+On the north side of the tower there is a niche containing a 17th century stone statue of Saint Michael, patron saint of the Gargano, that was added during the last century.

-The walls of Rignano had other towers, as shown by documents from the eighteenth century, but today they are gone.
+The walls of Rignano Garganico originally had other towers, as shown by documents from the eighteenth century, but today they are gone.

 Cathedral Church of Santa Maria Assunta

-The Cathedral Church of Santa Maria Assunta, presumably of Roman–Gothic origin, is an interesting style, as seen in the arc of the portal, in gothic style which has the pointed arch and many elements in the Romanesque style (started in Italy in the second half of the 12th century).
+The Cathedral Church of Santa Maria Assunta, presumed to be of Roman–Gothic origin, is an interesting style, as seen in the arc of the portal.
+This has a pointed arch in the gothic style and many elements in the Romanesque style (which started in Italy in the second half of the 12th century).

-Transformations were then carried out in the 16th century as evidenced by its Renaissance architecture and by some dates engraved on the stones and placed on the perimeter wall, (1538 and 1559).
-The church holds some frescoes by Natale Penati (1884-1955).
+Transformations on the church were carried out in the 16th century as can be seen in the Renaissance style of architecture and by some dates engraved on the stones and placed on the perimeter wall (showing 1538 and 1559).
+Inside the church are some frescoes by Natale Penati (1884-1955).

 Church of Purgatory